Saving the‘Telephone Gap’ area in the Green Mountains

-• The Telephone Gap project will commercially log nearly half of the existing old-growth in the Green Mountain National Forest, including cutting down 2,000 acres of a rare Inventoried Roadless Area, jeopardizing clean water and putting communities in Vermont at greater flood risk.
+• The Telephone Gap project will commercially log nearly half of the existing old-growth in the Green Mountain National Forest, including cutting down 1,800 acres of a rare Inventoried Roadless Area, jeopardizing clean water and putting communities in Vermont at greater flood risk.

 • The former deputy chief of the U.S. Forest Service recently wrote an op-ed explaining why protecting mature and old-growth forests in New England is so critical right now.
 You can read his article here.

-• Since 2021, there has been an energized grassroots moment — supported by Indigenous leaders, key members of Congress, the scientific community, the White House, and over one million citizens who submitted comments to the Forest Serviceto safeguard the remaining mature and old-growth forests on U.S. public lands.
+• Since 2021, there has been an energized grassroots movement — supported by Indigenous leaders, key members of Congress, the scientific community, the White House, and over one million citizens who submitted comments to the Forest Serviceto safeguard the remaining mature and old-growth forests on U.S. public lands.

 • Renowned climate and forest scientists — including Jim Hansen, Michael Mann, and Dominick DellaSala — call on the White House to immediately halt the destruction of mature and old-growth forests in a letter, read here.